MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-custom-group-objects/create-a-custom-group-object-with-filter-elements-using-custom-expressions.md

 - last 5 year: "(Year(CurrentDate()) - 5)\<= Year@ID"
 - last 10-5 years: "((Year(CurrentDate()) - 10)\<= Year@ID)AND((Year(CurrentDate()) - 5)>Year@ID)"

-You want to save the object under the Public Objects folder in the MicroStrategy Tutorial project.
+You want to save the object under the Public Objects folder in the Strategy Tutorial project.
 The folder object ID is `98FE182C2A10427EACE0CD30B6768258`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info